-I was deep in a Figma file late one evening last November, trying to align a header that just wouldn't snap to the grid, when I heard it.
+I was deep in a Figma file late one evening this past May, trying to align a header that just wouldn't snap to the grid, when I heard it.
 The rhythmic, frantic clicking of claws against the kitchen floor, followed by a heavy, hollow thunk.
 That is the sound of Hopper, my 12-pound tabby, launching himself at the lid of his automatic feeder with the grace of a bowling ball dropped from a skyscraper.
 Most people hear a thud and think the cat fell off the counter.
 I hear that thud and know I am about to lose forty bucks worth of premium kibble to a feline heist.

 The Psychology of the Heist

 I spent about three weeks of troubleshooting earlier this year trying to figure out why Hopper was so obsessed.
 I realized that for him, the feeder was a game.
 Every time he managed to shake a single kibble out of the chute, he won.
 It was like a slot machine that occasionally paid out in snacks.
 Beans, on the other hand, just sits about three feet back, watching Hopper’s heist attempts with a look of silent, judgmental anticipation.
 She is the getaway driver who knows the plan is terrible but is happy to share the loot if it actually works.
+To stop the break-ins, you have to stop the payoff.
+If the slot machine never pays out, the gambler eventually leaves the casino.

 Why Your DIY Fixes Are Probably Failing